 Note: The Source Code for this demo is available on the XCUITest101 Github repo in the CI branch.

 With minimum configuration, we now have managed to set up the CI server for our XCUITest tests to get continuous feedback of our iOS application.
 The Travis CI service is just an example but we can set up XCUITest tests on any available CI server in the world.
-We can even trigger XCUITest server to Bitbar’s real device cloud.
+We can even trigger XCUITest server to Bitbar Device Cloud.
 We will cover that in the next post.